SnowConvert AI - SQL Server-Azure Synapse Functional Differences¶

 Description¶

-command cannot be executed using the SnowSQL Web UI.
-In order to successfully execute it, any user should have the SnowCLI installed before.
+This message is shown when a BULK INSERT was transformed and a PUT command is added to the output code.
+It happens because the PUT command cannot be executed using the SnowSQL Web UI.
+To successfully execute it, any user should have the SnowCLI installed before.

 Code Example¶